Health and Safety Representation

 Election and term of office

-Resources and time off
+Resources time off and training

 Protection against dismissal